DBXDBX

 Edit table columns and indexes visually, then preview DDL before applying changes.

-The structure editor is enabled for MySQL, PostgreSQL, SQLite, and SQL Server.
+The structure editor is enabled for MySQL, PostgreSQL, SQLite, SQL Server, and ClickHouse.
 Other databases may still expose DDL through the schema browser, but DBX does not show the visual editor when it cannot generate safe changes.

 What You Can Edit